 Our members not only change jobs, but they also change to the right job - an even better one.
 For example, we offer support through career seminars in various forms, career coaching, CV review and salary statistics as tools for use in salary negotiations.

 Collective agreements are the foundation of our working life.
 They provide a valuable safety net and fundamental rights for all employees.
 Everything is included in the collective agreement - salary supplements in case of illness or parental leave, holiday pay, overtime, etc. We place a high value on local negotiations as a point for the individual to start from and enter into agreements that allow engineers to influence their salaries, employment conditions and careers.

-The Swedish Association of Graduate Engineers is active in shaping public opinion and discourse.
+Engineers of Sweden is active in shaping public opinion and discourse.
 We monitor the education, research and development sectors.
 Competence issues are extremely important in an increasingly globalised market.
 We educate public opinion on the importance of engineering and technology to society, for development and for standards.

-Saco, the Swedish Confederation of Professional Associations, brings together 700 000 graduates from 22 member associations - of which the Swedish Association of Graduate Engineers is the largest.
+Saco, the Swedish Confederation of Professional Associations, brings together 700 000 graduates from 22 member associations - of which Engineers of Sweden is the largest.

 Through opinion building, in-house studies and as a referral body of good reputation Saco, with and for its member associations, works to ensure that academic education pays, as well as dealing with income and labour market issues related to this group’s working conditions.

-The Swedish Association of Graduate Engineers is a membership democracy.
+Engineers of Sweden is a membership democracy.
 The union's highest decision-making body is its Executive Council, which meets annually.